deepesdl/deepesdl-doc/docs/ml-toolkit/getting-started.md

 # Getting Started with ML Toolkits

-All Jupyter Notebooks follow the same architecture involving the five major sections, which are supported by markdown cells, comments and plots:
+All Jupyter Notebooks follow the same architecture involving five major sections, which are supported by markdown cells, comments and plots: